 There is no train station in Giethoorn.
 If you are travelling from Amsterdam Central, you need to take a train to Zwolle, and then change to the bus №70.
 Your final destination is Bushalte Dominee Hylkemaweg.
 Alternatively you can travel by train to Steenwijk station and then take bus №70 to Dominee Hylkemaweg.
 Train tickets are available here >>

-Please note that bus №70 departs only 1-2 times an hour.
-We advise you to check departure times at 9292.nl on the day of your journey to avoid extra waiting time.
+Please note that bus 70 departs only 1-2 times an hour.
+We advise you to check timetable of the bus 70 at 9292.nl on the day of your journey to avoid extra waiting time.